RQISL/portfolio-project-5-robert-quinlan/README.md

 ### The devices

-* iPhone reviewed and corrected to ensure optimal functionality and it looks good.
+* The iPhone reviewed and corrected to ensure optimal functionality and it looks good.

 ## Credits

-*  Our concept art gallery site, designed specifically for art enthusiasts and collectors, we offer a unique consulting experience tailored to her needs.
+*  Our concept art gallery site, designed specifically for art enthusiasts and collectors, offers a unique consulting experience tailored to their needs.
 Whether you're a first-time client or a close friend, our personalized approach ensures a seamless collaboration.
 With a focus on showcasing timeless art pieces, our gallery offers a diverse collection of old masterpieces.
 However, we understand the importance of staying current, and we are committed to updating and enhancing the site to meet her evolving preferences.
-When the time is right, we look forward to assisting you in showcasing your own artwork after she busy schedule with your child.
+When the time is right, we look forward to assisting you in showcasing your artwork after her busy schedule with your child.

 * Please find Agile management [Consult with a client](https://github.com/RQISL/portfolio-project-5-robert-quinlan/issues/7) as you can see when we were consulted up to date.

 * Our mentor advised me where my concept can challenge and learn from mistakes, easily manage projects and avoid unnecessary complications.
 Take control of the development process and achieve success.
-It was more complications than you expected.
-Also He was exellent tutorial with me a few sessions.
+It was more complicated than you expected.
+Also, He was an excellent tutorial with me for a few sessions.

 # Deployment